-Management of Johne’s disease in cattle in Victoria from 1 July 2016
+Management of Johne’s disease in cattle in Victoria since July 2016

-From 1 July 2016, Johne's disease in cattle will be industry managed and market-driven in Victoria.
-The new approach recognises the key role producers have in the management of endemic livestock diseases on their property.
+Since 1 July 2016, Johne's disease in cattle has been industry managed and market-driven in Victoria.
+This approach recognises the key role producers have in the management of endemic livestock diseases on their property.

-Management of Johne's disease will be on a risk-based approach at the farm level, the same as for many other endemic livestock diseases.
-With a strong emphasis on good biosecurity practices, this approach will put the management of Johne's disease in the hands of the cattle owner.
+Management of Johne's disease is on a voluntary, risk-based approach at the farm level, the same as for many other endemic livestock diseases.
+With a strong emphasis on good biosecurity practices, this approach puts the management of Johne's disease in the hands of the cattle owner.

-This change follows a national review in 2015 of bovine Johne's disease management that industry and governments contributed to through an extensive consultative process.
+This approach follows a national review in 2015 of bovine Johne's disease management that industry and governments contributed to through an extensive consultative process.
 The review identified there was support for Johne's disease in cattle to be dealt with differently and concluded that it should be addressed under a common biosecurity approach for endemic diseases, with a focus on management at the farm-level.
-The review has informed the development of a framework for a revised approach to the national management of Johne's disease in cattle.

 Managing risk of Johne's disease at the farm

-The new approach recognises the importance of sound biosecurity practices being implemented on farm, including the seeking of properly completed animal health statements when purchasing stock.
+The voluntary approach recognises the importance of sound biosecurity practices being implemented on farm, including the seeking of a properly completed National Cattle Health Declaration when purchasing stock.
 Good biosecurity is important not only for Johne's disease, but for all animal diseases.
 Biosecurity practices should be undertaken on a market driven approach, i.e. dependent on the requirement of markets that the producer is targeting.

 Cattle producers are encouraged to work with their private veterinarian to manage Johne's disease on their property.